terrier-org/terrier-core/doc/quickstart_experiments.md

 After having downloaded Terrier, copy the file to the directory where you want to install Terrier.
 Navigate to this directory and execute the following command to decompress the distribution:

-    tar -zxvf terrier-project-5.3-bin.tar.gz
+    tar -zxvf terrier-project-5.6-bin.tar.gz

 This will result in the creation of a `terrier-project` directory in your current directory.
 Terrier will use the java command in your $PATH, if there is one, or otherwise will resort to looking in $JAVA_HOME.
 To check that java is in your path, type:

     java -version

 We are looking for Java version 11 or greater.
 If the java command is not found, you may have to install the Java, or ensure that the $JAVA_HOME directory to point to your Java installation.
-If your system does not meet these requirements you can download a Java 1.8 or newer from the [Java download website](https://www.java.com/en/download/).
+If your system does not meet these requirements you can download Java from the [Java](https://www.java.com/en/download/) or [OpenJDK](https://openjdk.java.net/) websites.
 If necessary, set the environment variable by including the following line either in your ~/.bashrc file:

     export JAVA_HOME=<absolute-path-of-java-installation>